zachraab/employee-generator/README.md

 ## Instructions

 Open your terminal and run `node index.js`, answer the prompts to generate cards for each employee.
-When you have completed your roster, select `no` when prompted to generate another employee.
+When you have completed your roster and are asked if you would like to create another employee, select "`No, finish roster`" when prompted to generate another employee.

 ## Screenshot